Here are some of the innovative final projects that students have completed for the DH Certificate.

 Galen Bunting, Spring 2024

 The controversial term shell-shock was cribbed from the lexicon of soldiers, and introduced into the clinical register in a journal article by Charles Myers in 1915.
 The term existed as a diagnosis for war-related neuroses and trauma.
 In June of 1922, the War Officer Committee of Enquiry published their report on shell-shock and its treatment during the Great War.
 While war poets differ in their representations of war, their shared themes reflect widespread disillusionment with their place on the Western front.
-I include this story in my collection “War Poetry” and digital exhibit on poetry and the emerging diagnosis of shell-shock to showcase shared messages about war, disability, and masculinity.
+The student included this story in their collection “War Poetry” and digital exhibit on poetry and the emerging diagnosis of shell-shock to showcase shared messages about war, disability, and masculinity.
 This digital archive exists to catalogue, represent, and showcase four collections of twenty-eight items alongside one exhibit and three case studies, reflecting the influence of shell-shock, a form of trauma originating in violence and/or war, on popular culture and media following the First World War.

 Samantha Frost, Spring 2024